epfl-mobots/tdm-python/doc/repl.md

 >>>
 ```

-Even if you've defined the function in Python running on your computer, nothing more happens.
+Once you've defined the function in Python running on your computer, nothing more happens.
 On the Thymio, there is just the variable `timer.period[0]` which has been set to 500.
 The magic happens with the `run()` function:
 ```
 >>> run()
 >>>